tytydraco/yessleep/out/A_Guest_at_My_Hotel_Requested_a_Demonic_Symbol_on_His_Bed_I_Should_Never_Have_Done_It_Part_2_The_Dinner.md

 “I understand.
 I assure you we’ll take care of it.
 We take this very seriously and I will personally make sure they turn the music—down…” I trailed off when I looked back outside and saw the guest in question.

-Mr. Kilday was alone, shirtless, and stretched out on a chaise lounge surrounded by a bucket of beer and several end tables with plates of food.
+Mr. Kilday was alone, shirtless, and stretched out on a chaise lounge surrounded by a bucket of beer and plates of food.
 He had a big wireless speaker next to him streaming music from his iPhone.
 He was the only guest at the pool.
 I looked at the water.
-It was brackish and cloudy, not at all the clean, blue-hued water it normally was.
+It was brackish and cloudy, not clean like it normally was.
 Then I saw why.
 The tall, eerie figure was laying flat on the bottom of the pool, and now there seemed to be something sprouting from its back.
 My gut twisted and I had to grab the balcony railing to steady myself.
 Was I going crazy or not?

 “Don’t just stand there, go make him turn it off!” said Mrs. Nguyen, understandably upset.